DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 waitThreeSeconds();
 console.log('finished execution');
 ```

+* Long running code also effect eventLoops for example while executing this code if you click immediately it will not print because while loop is executing that time.

 ---

-* Long running code also effect event loops events for example while executing this code if you click immediately click it will not print because while loop is executing that time.

----
-## 📘 Types and Javascript
+## 📘 Types in Javascript
-* **Dynamic Typing :** : you don't tell the engine what type of data a variable holds, it figures it out while your coding is running.
+* **Dynamic Typing :** you don't tell to the engine that what type of data a variable holds, it figures it out while your coding is running.
 Variables can hold different types of values because it's all figured out during execution.

 ``` javascript
 // Static  Typing
 bool isNew = 'hello'; // an error

 // Dynamic Typing